Many or all companies we feature compensate us. Compensation and editorial

 Bottom line

 EasyKnock’s MoveAbility, Sell & Stay, and ReLease programs are alternatives for people who want to access their home value without dealing with banks or lenders.
 It provides fewer risks compared to traditional options like a reverse mortgage.
 However, it does come at a cost and it might not be the right option for everyone.
-For other options, check out the best home sale-leaseback companies.
+For other options, check out the best home sale-leaseback companies or these EasyKnock alternatives.

 Ready to learn more about EasyKnock’s sale-leaseback programs?